MichaelXSChen/toy-raft/README.md

 # toy-raft
 A toy implementation of the Raft consensus protocol using apache brpc.

-This implementation is only for helping to understand the protocol, not (yet) optimized for performance.
+This implementation is only for helping to understand the Raft protocol, not (yet) optimized for performance.
+## Dependency

+* Apache Brpc
+* Gflags
+* Protobuf

 ## Usage: